A work still-in-progress that started on

-Also feel free to suggest best platform to host communications on (for example: slack) and of course all the work done will be published on Github so everyone can collaborate.
+Also, feel free to suggest the best platform to host communications on (for example slack) and of course, all the work done will be published on Github so everyone can collaborate.

 More updates will be posted on my weblog, twitter and HackADay project page as more progress is reported.

 Published research papers

 - Santos, M.C., Morais, C.L., Nascimento, Y.M., Araujo, J.M. and Lima, K.M., 2017.
 Spectroscopy with computational analysis in virological studies: A decade (2006–2016).
 TrAC Trends in Analytical Chemistry, 97, pp.244-256.
 Full Article